India’s GDP jumps to 6.2% in October-December, Centre pegs economy to expand at 6.5% in 2024-’25

 The economy had recorded 9.5% growth in the year-ago period.

-As per the projection released by the Ministry of Statistics and Programme Implementation, the country’s economy is pegged to grow at a four-year low of 6.5% in the financial year 2024-’25 ending on March 31.
+As per the projection released by the Ministry of Statistics and Programme Implementation, the country’s economy is pegged to grow at a four-year low of 6.5% in the financial year 2024-’25.

 The first advance estimates released in January had projected the gross domestic product growth to fall to 6.4% in the current fiscal year.